endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-entities.md

 To interpret endpoints defined with such algebras, apply any interpreter named `JsonEntitiesFromCodecs` that matches your
 @ref[family](../algebras-and-interpreters.md#interpreters) of interpreters.
-For instance, if you use interpreters from the `endpoints.xhr` package (ie. the Scala.js web interpreters), you should use the `endpoints.xhr.JsonEntitiesFromCodecs` interpreter.
+For instance, if you use interpreters from the `endpoints4s.xhr` package (ie. the Scala.js web interpreters), you should use the `endpoints4s.xhr.JsonEntitiesFromCodecs` interpreter.